Promoting a cross-disciplinary machine learning community to share, learn and connect

 • Dr Yi Yin (Lead Organiser) - Research focus on Health ML/AI

-• Dr George Barker - Research focus on Law, Economics, Finance & ML/AI
+• Dr George Barker (Treasurer) - Research focus on Economics, Finance, Law, Public Policy & ML/AI

 To join our mailing list: CLICK HERE